Jtoast65/League-of-Legends-/index.md

 #### 2. Win Rate by Side

-The analysis shows that Blue and Red sides have very similar win rates (approximately 50% each), indicating that map side does not provide a significant advantage.
+The analysis shows that both sides have very similar win rates (approximately 50% each), indicating that map side does not provide a significant advantage.
 This is important for ensuring balanced competition.

 #### 3. First Blood Win Rate